 Žarko Dumičić

-The typographic sculptures based on the typeface are visually reminiscent of Charles Rennie Mackintosh’s Art Nouveau furniture designs, creating a visual connection between the two universities where I have been recently researching design: Glasgow School of Art and Tokyo University of the Arts.
+The typographic sculptures based on the Alphabetic Kanji typeface are visually reminiscent of Charles Rennie Mackintosh’s Art Nouveau furniture designs, creating a visual connection between the two universities where Žarko studied towards his master’s degree: Glasgow School of Art and Tokyo University of the Arts.

 “Spending time in Japan I was fascinated by the Kanji writing system, adapted from Chinese characters, that communicates meaning through the overall form of the words rather than by decoding a string of graphemes and phonemes like in the Greek, Latin or Cyrillic based alphabets.
 I wanted to create a similar system that is based on the English written language (as today’s ‘lingua franca’), where each letter in the typeface ‘locks’ into the next, giving each word a unique abstract shape that could possibly create understanding based on its form rather than pronunciation.”